-QUANTICO, VA (June 15, 2020) – The U.S. Army Criminal Investigation Command is offering a reward of up to $25,000 for credible information leading to the whereabouts of missing Fort Hood Soldier, PV2 Gregory Morales.
+QUANTICO, VA (June 15, 2020) – The U.S. Army Criminal Investigation Command is offering a reward of up to $25,000 for credible information leading to the whereabouts of missing Fort Hood Soldier, Pfc.
+Vanessa Guillen.

-At this point, investigators have no credible information that this case is in any way connected to the search for Pfc.
-Vanessa Guillen who went missing from Fort Hood in April.
-This allegation has been widely circulated via the media and on social media
+At this point, investigators have no credible information or report that Vanessa Guillen was sexually assaulted or that this case is in any way connected to the investigation into the disappearance of PV2 Gregory Wedel-Morales, who was last seen on the night of Aug.
+19, 2019 while driving his car in Killeen, Texas.
+Both of these allegations have been widely circulated via the media and on social media.

 Persons with information can contact Army CID Special Agents at 254-287-2722 or the Military Police Desk at 254-288-1170.
 They can also anonymously submit information at https://www.cid.army.mil/report-a-crime.html.
 People wishing to remain anonymous will be honored to the degree allowable under the law and the information will be held in the strictest confidence allowable.